syl20bnr/spacemacs-elpa-mirror/melpa/org-dashboard-readme.txt

 Org Dashboard provides a visual summary of progress on projects and tasks.

-For example, if an org file (known by `org-agenda-files') contains the following:
+For example, if an org file (known by `org-dashboard-files') contains the following:

     * Project: Better Health